A Colourful Life

 There is something about losing yourself in a sea of undefined colours and shapes that appeals to me, and captures my imagination.
 Abstract art on a wall adds something to my spaces/influences my mood.
 Until recently, I wasn’t really sure why though.

-And then I listed to Dr Fiona Kerr, founder of the NeuroTech Instittute talk at a conference, about her project called “Looking Up”, and her research into how our brains respond to deeper connections with others and our environment.
+And then I listened to Dr Fiona Kerr, founder of the NeuroTech Instittute talk at a conference, about her project called “Looking Up”, and her research into how our brains respond to deeper connections with others and our environment.
 One aspect of this was about daydreaming:

 “Looking up and out and daydreaming is more than a pleasant way to pass the time.
 It is actually our natural cognitive state, technically called our default mode

 Abstraction is turned on when we look up and out.
 When we are gazing out of that window or at the horizon , we allow our brain to cut loose.
 But at the same time, our free-wheeling brains working hard, busy making all sorts of abstract connections between “chunks” of knowledge and data filed away in their own separate compartments, and putting information together in new ways.”
 (The Art and Science of Looking Up, Dr Fiona Kerr & Lekki Maze)

 I experience this when I go running – the free-wheeling thoughts and ideas, and also when I gaze at abstract art.
 I think it helps our brains to switch off on one level, and opens a door to possibilities and wonder.